 - Rinse and Repeat: I know it’s annoying, but sometimes I have to change server connections with my VPN on the Fire TV multiple times before I find one that works.

 Final Thoughts | Install a VPN on Amazon Fire TV

 The process to install a VPN on Amazon Fire TV isn’t very complicated.
 Thankfully, Amazon has made it very easy for third-party developers like ExpressVPN or NordVPN to create apps for their platform.

 Although it’s hard to beat “free”, I highly recommend you go with a trusted VPN service to get the best experience.

 Roku doesn’t allow for these 3rd-party apps.
 It’s for this reason that as a traveler, I’m always going with the Fire TV over the Roku.

 Remember, you can get the Fire TV on Amazon.com and it’s cheap enough to fit most budgets.

 In addition, a subscription to ExpressVPN will not only let you watch whatever you want on the Fire TV, it will also secure all your internet activity on your computer and mobile device while abroad.

-Hacking and identity theft are a big deal…you will want a VPN!
+Online security is a big deal…you will want a VPN!

 If you have any question, please leave a comment below.
 Otherwise, I hope this has been useful!